gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 <td>Fetching and creating a primary fungible store of an asset should only succeed if the object supports primary store.</td>
 <td>Low</td>
 <td>The function create_primary_store is used to create a primary store by borrowing the DeriveRef resource from the object.
 In case the resource does not exist, creation will fail.
 The function ensure_primary_store_exists is used to fetch the primary store if it exists, otherwise it will create one via the create_primary function.</td>
-<td>Audited that it aborts if the DeriveRefPod doesn't exist.
+<td>Audited that it aborts if the DeriveRefPod doesn&apos;t exist.
 Audited that it aborts if the FungibleStore resource exists already under the object address.</td>
 </tr>

 <tr>